d12frosted/elpa-mirror/stable-melpa/gdscript-mode-readme.txt

+;;; Commentary:

-Adds support for the GDScript programming language from the Godot game engine.
+;; Adds support for the GDScript programming language from the Godot game ;; engine.
 This is a domain-specific language dedicated to game programming.